aleph-zero-foundation/aleph-node/local-tests/README.md

 4. `test_multiple_restarts.py` - a script simulating repeated crash and recovery of a single validator within one session.

 5. `rolling_update.ipynb` - interactive testing tool for various scenarios of rolling update of the whole chain.
 Needs to be run via Jupyter (https://jupyter.org/).
 Please customize constants in the top cell before executing.

+6. `test_major_sync.py` -- a script that runs chain for 2 hours and tries to catch-up with one late joining node to the chain.